Kiel University of Applied Sciences: Courses

-38 different courses of studies are offered in the six different departments.
+38 study courses are offered in the six departments.
 Therefrom, 19 are Bachelor courses.

-Beneath typical courses like Economics and Social Work, there are also two maritime ones: Naval architecture and Technology and Offshore Technology which can only be studied at the FH Kiel.
+Beneath typical courses like Economics and Social Work, there are also two maritime ones: Naval architecture and Technology and Offshore Technology which can only be studied at the HAW Kiel.

 International Relationships

-All courses of studies are embossed by a strong international orientation.
-An integrated education of language in certain courses is only one example.

-The Fachhochschule Kiel is in close contact to international universities.
+The HAW Kiel is in close contact to international universities.
 Thereby many student exchange programs as well as mutual recognition of study performances can be provided.

-The International Office is coordinating approximately 530 students from over 80 different countries, organized by the Erasmus Programme.
+The International Office coordinates approximately 530 students from over 80 countries, organized by the Erasmus Programme.